 In all departments, this is a monumental departure for the franchise and one that has fans waiting eagerly in anticipation.
 Now, we know exactly what it’s all about.

-Coming to international territories in 2020, we don’t have a massive amount of time to wait until the 7th instalment is in our hands.
-So, we have compiled everything you need to know about Yakuza 7: Like a Dragon including all the latest news, release date, gameplay trailers and more.
+Coming our way this November, we don’t have a massive amount of time to wait until the 7th instalment is in our hands.
+So, we have compiled everything you need to know about Yakuza: Like a Dragon including all the latest news, release date, gameplay trailers and more.